touying-typ/touying/themes/dewdrop.typ

 /// #title-slide(subtitle: [Subtitle], extra: [Extra information])
 /// ```
 ///
-/// - `extra` is the extra information you want to display on the title slide.
+/// - extra (string, none): The extra information you want to display on the title slide.
 #let title-slide(
   extra: none,
   ..args,